-- Hurricane Dorian does not pose a threat to Florida until Saturday night, at the earliest. - The entire Florida Peninsula, Northeast Florida, and the Big Bend are included in the 5-day forecast cone. - There are no tropical watches or warnings in effect, but tropical storm or hurricane watches could be issued as early as tonight. - Dorian is forecast to be a Major Hurricane (lower-end Category 4) as it approaches Florida on Sunday through Tuesday (Northeast Florida, Central Florida, and/or South Florida). - Early next week, Dorian could slow and make a sharp turn to the north.
+- Hurricane Dorian's future slow speed continues to delay the forecast onset of tropical storm conditions into Sunday. - The entire Florida Peninsula, Northeast Florida, and the Big Bend remain in the 5-day forecast cone. - There are no tropical watches or warnings in effect, but tropical storm or hurricane watches could be issued as early as Friday. - Dorian is forecast to be a Major Hurricane (lower-end Category 4) as it approaches Florida on Sunday through Tuesday (Northeast Florida, Central Florida, and/or South Florida). - Early next week, Dorian could slow down and make a sharp turn to the north.
 However, where that turn occurs remains uncertain. - The rip current risk will be dangerously high for the holiday weekend at all Florida beaches. - Minor coastal flooding from the ongoing King Tides is possible along the Florida East Coast with tides running 1-2' above normal.
 Coastal Flood Advisories are in effect for Northeast Florida and Coastal Flood Statements for Southeast Florida. - Damaging winds, flash flooding, river flooding, storm surge, and isolated tornadoes are all possible later this weekend in the Florida Peninsula.
-However, it is still too early to give specifics on these threats. - Confidence has increased in the intensity forecast this weekend, but the track is uncertain early next week. - All locations in Florida should continue to monitor Dorian for possible impacts over the Labor Day Weekend.
+However, it is still too early to give specifics on these threats. - The threat for significant river and flash flooding is increasing across the Peninsula, regardless of the strength of Dorian. - Confidence has increased in the intensity forecast through this weekend, but the track is uncertain early next week. - All locations in Florida should continue to monitor Dorian for possible impacts over the Labor Day Weekend.

-The next tropics packet will be issued Thursday evening.
+The next tropics packet will be issued Friday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.
 For the latest flood updates, see the latest products from your local National Weather Service, the Southeast River Forecast Center, and the Weather Prediction Center.